 Bravo is mentioned sporadically throughout English records and in more detail in Spanish records.
 He was a gentleman and the nephew of conquistador Alvaro de Mendoza.
-In some capacity, Bravo was involved in the negotiations for release of Cartagena during Drake’s siege.
-The eventual paid ransom was $107,000 plus whatever the English got from private individuals who were willing to pay to save their house from destruction.
+In some capacity, Bravo was involved in the negotiations for the release of Cartagena during Drake’s siege.
+The paid ransom was $107,000 plus whatever the English got from private individuals who were willing to pay to save their house from destruction.

 Bravo himself paid $5000 to protect Casa Drake and the priory of Saint Frauncsco because of his wife.
 During the negotiations, Bravo’s wife became sick with a fever that quickly killed her; Bravo requested to immediately have her buried in the priory.

 The 7th day there was a court kept at the Vuead, where divers matters were heard but none of any Importance. this day Alonso [wrote] vnto the generall of the death of his wyffe with the request that she might be peaceabley buryed in the priory of Saint Frauncisco, the which the generall graunted. – Sir Francis Drake’s West Indian Voyage, 1585-86

 It’s likely that the sickness came with the English; 100-sailors died while in port including George Fortescue who dyed abourd the barke Bonner, who was long sicke of the infection of Saint Iacamo and, being once recouered fell sicke agayne at Cartagena, and was throwne ouer bourd without any other solemnety.

 Bravo’s wife was buried the day after her death; and, during the negotiations, Drake is said to have paused to send a volley of cannon fire into the air in her honour.